In order to help our city’s most vulnerable citizens, the Mission is looking for empathetic intervention workers who are good team players.

 - Schedules: Possibility of day, evening, and night shift, on weekdays and weekends.

-- Benefits: Pension fund for all employees (after one year), group insurance for positions with at least twenty (20) hours per week (after three months of continuous service), two (2) weeks of vacation for full-time positions (after one year).
+- Benefits: Pension fund for all employees (after one year), group insurance for positions with at least twenty (20) hours per week (after three months of continuous service), two (2) weeks of vacation for full-time positions (after one year), evening and night premium.

 - Other conditions: Unionized workplace

-To apply, please fill out the form on our Careers page.
+To apply, please fill out the form on our Jobs page.